Mets' deGrom lasts 1 inning, Williams homer lifts Phils 4-2

+"I'd like to think I would have been able to figure it out," deGrom said.
+"But who knows?"

 The first inning lasted 39 minutes and produced no runs.
-Philadelphia's Aaron Nola (6-1) worked out of a bases-loaded, one-out jam.
+Philadelphia's Aaron Nola (6-1) worked out of a bases-loaded, one-out jam by striking out Wilmer Flores and retiring Michael Conforto on a groundout.

+Philadelphia trailed 1-0 when Williams batted for Nola and connected on a slider with two outs off Sewald (0-3), the second of four Mets relievers.
+It was a highlight in a difficult season for Williams, who has been relegated mostly to the bench.

+"This spot is maturing me a lot," he said.
+"It's a spot I've never been in, and I think it's helped me grow as a player and a person.
+I think I am learning the game a lot better, and the chances I do get I think are helping me to become a complete hitter."

 Yoenis Cespedes' sixth-inning homer was the only run off Nola, who allowed nine hits in six innings.
 Asdrubal Cabrera hit an RBI double in the seventh against Tommy Hunter.